partiql/partiql-beamline/partiql-beamline-book/src/data-generation/generator-types.md

 # Data Generator Types

-PartiQL Beamline provides a comprehensive set of data generators that can create values following various statistical distributions and patterns.
+Beamline provides a comprehensive set of data generators that can create values following various statistical distributions and patterns.
 Each generator is designed to produce realistic data for specific use cases and data types.

 ## Generator Categories